Kodular/Documentation/docs/pricing.md

 This also extends to **Kodular Store** and **Kodular Extensions IDE**.

 ??? note "Why this business model?"
-    Kodular was created to providen accessible suite for everyone to learn and, later, professionally create apps Due to this, we strongly believe learning to code has to be a right and nobody should have to pay in order to learn the basics of programming.
+    Kodular was created to providen accessible suite for everyone to learn and, later, professionally create apps.
+    Due to this, we strongly believe learning to code has to be a right and nobody should have to pay in order to learn the basics of programming.
     Kodular Creator provides one of the most complete tools in Internet to create apps without coding, and moreover it is being used by tons of students all over the world.
     Everybody has to be able to make their idea reality independently of their income.
     Someone can have the next big revolutionary idea, but sometimes without money it cannot be done.
     We don’t want this to happen.
     Also, as you might know, we take a small commission from Interstitial components.
-    What is fairer?
-Getting a fixed quota from everyone, without taking into account if they earn something, or taking the proportional earnings people make with our platform?
+    **What is fairer?
+Getting a fixed quota from everyone, without taking into account if they earn something, or taking the proportional earnings people make with our platform?**
-    I think the answer is very obvious.
+    We think the answer is very obvious.
     We do not earn nothing from people which doesn’t earn anything with our platform.
     And we only earn from people who monetize their apps, earning money with Kodular Creator.